 You'll have to decide for yourself which will work best for you.

 To hand make your own version of Darla's Diet, you will need either a good juicer or a good food processor.
+These are to grind the veggies.
+If you use a juicer you mix the juice and pulp back together after grinding.

 Below is the Darla's Diet recipe.

-(Sometimes I fed Darla this solely and sometimes I fed her 50/50 raw and high quality puppy kibble.
-(Healthwise is the brand we used.
-During rapid growth spurts is usually when I fed her any kibble, just to keep up with her caloric demands easier)
+Sometimes I fed Darla this solely and sometimes I fed her 50/50 raw and high quality puppy kibble.
+(Healthwise is the brand we used.)
+During rapid growth spurts is usually when I fed her any kibble, just to keep up with her caloric demands easier

 I make this in a large container and mix it really well.
 Then I scoop it out into semi packed 1 cup portions and make patties out of it and freeze 4 patties together in ziplock quart size freezer bags.
 As you will see it makes quite a bit.

 Usually dogs eat approximately 1/2 to 1 cup of THIS raw ground diet for every 1/2 cup of dry they were eating.
 BUT you have to watch your individual dog's weight because, some don't need anywhere near this much!!
-Raw is much, much more digestible than kibble, so some dogs utilize it MUCH better :)
+Raw is much, much more digestible than kibble, so some dogs utilize it MUCH better.

 As an example my old dog with bladder cancer, ate just 2 cups of raw a day when she used to eat 3-4 cups of dry!
 So she actually ate less cups but the same weight of food (2 cups of raw = about 1 lb, 4 cups of dry Healthwise kibble= about 1 lb)